alicekjar/COMP20007_a1/README.md

 # COMP20007 - Assignment 1

 This assignment was completed as an assessment piece for COMP20007 (Design of Algorithms).
-It consists of two part, each of which can be broken down into several sub-problems.
+It consists of two parts, each of which can be broken down into several sub-problems.

 Both parts 1 and 2 received full marks upon grading.